 We fix an isomorphism $\pi_{1}(R_{n})\cong F$.
 Then each loop in $R_{n}$ is labeled by an element of $F$.
 Any homotopy equivalence $g$ between marked graphs determines a homotopy equivalence between roses.
 By considering the induced action on $\pi_{1}(R_{n})\cong F$, we get an outer automorphism $\phi$ of $F$ via the marking.
-Thus the map $g$ on a metric graph represents an outer automorphism $\phi$.
+Thus the map $g$ on a marked graph represents an outer automorphism $\phi$.
 We always assume that $g$ is an immersion on each edge.
 In addition, if $g$ maps vertices to vertices, we say that $g$ is a \emph{topological representative} of $\phi$.
-A topological representative $g : G \to G$ on a metric graph $G$ is an \emph{irreducible train track map} if \begin{itemize} \item for every edge $e \in E(G)$, $g\vert_{e}$ uniformly expands length by the factor $\lambda>1$, \item every power $g^k$ ($k \ge 1$) is an immersion on each edge, and \item for each pair of edges $e, e' \in E(G)$, we have $g^k(e) \supset e'$ for some $k \ge 1$. \end{itemize} It is known that every fully irreducible outer automorphism $\phi$ can be represented by an irreducible train track map (\cite[Theorem 1.7]{BH92}).
-We call such a representative an \emph{irreducible train track representative}.
-For a fully irreducible $\phi$, the stretch factor $\lambda>1$ can also be characterised as the exponential growth rate of the word length of any element in $F$ under iteration of any representative of $\phi$.
+A topological representative $g : G \to G$ on a metric graph $G$ is an \emph{affine train track map} if \begin{itemize} \item for every edge $e \in E(G)$, $g\vert_{e}$ uniformly expands length by the stretch factor $\lambda>1$, \item every power $g^k$ ($k \ge 1$) is an immersion on each edge, and \item for each pair of edges $e, e' \in E(G)$, we have $g^k(e) \supset e'$ for some $k \ge 1$. \end{itemize} It is known that every fully irreducible outer automorphism $\phi$ can be represented by an affine train track map (\cite[Theorem 1.7]{BH92}).
+We call such a representative an \emph{affine train track representative}.
+For a fully irreducible $\phi$, the {\em stretch factor} $\lambda>1$ can also be characterized as the exponential growth rate of the cyclic word length of any element in $F$ under iteration of any representative of $\phi$ \cite[Remark 1.8]{BH92}.
 Hence the stretch factor $\lambda$ is independent of the choice of train track representatives, and denoted $\lambda(\phi)$.
 Also it can be readily seen that $\lambda(\phi) = \lambda(\psi \phi \psi^{-1})$ for any $\psi \in \OUT$.